christianscott/christianfscott.com/content/blog/permission-to-ship-products-that-suck.md

 1. Sell or open source your product.
 If it performs well on the market, you've got confirmation that you have a winner on your hands.
 This is allegedly why Bazel (a.k.a.
 Blaze) was open sourced.
 2. Don't force teams to use internal tools.
 If they want to use Datadog rather than your crappy internal clone, let them!

+[^1]: and are then swiftly punished for their success by anti-trust regulation